zabokaa/GreenUnity/README.md

   ![footer](./assets/img/readme-img/footer_desk_img.png)
   - **Comprehensive Footer:** The footer contains essential information, including the address, a brief impressum, and links to social media.
   - **New Tab Links:** Social media links open in new tabs, ensuring users remain on my page.

+- Responsive Design
+  - **Responsive Design:** The webpage follows a mobile-first approach, ensuring optimal user experience across various devices.
+All images above are for screen size tablet.
+  - **Differences for Mobile Screen:**
+    - Burger Menu for Navigation
+    - Smaller and more centric positon of hero text
+    - Content of About Us section is in one column
+    - Event-Boxes are in one column, as already mentioned without image, and with changing background color.
+    - Content of footer is centered in one column
+    - The headings are on the left because it is clearer and analogous to the reading direction.

+- Quick Navigation
+  - **Arrows for Scroll Navigation:** Arrows below each section enable users to quickly navigate to the top of the page.

 ## User Stories